Faith leaders to hold prayer vigil in support of racial equity

 RIC also welcomes individual members and volunteers who do not have a faith community but who care deeply about issues that affect the health and welfare of the Racine area.

-Since its founding, RIC has worked on numerous issues including securing millions of dollars in low-interest loans for first-time homebuyers, spearheading a gun buyback program, and working with other groups to create the Homeless Assistance Leadership Organization and Women of Worth.
+Since its founding, RIC has worked on numerous issues including securing millions of dollars in low-interest loans for first-time homebuyers, spearheading a gun buyback program, and working with other groups to create the Homeless Assistance Leadership Organization (HALO) and Women of Worth (WOW).

 RIC also holds prayer vigils in support of the community every time there is a violent death in Racine and has sponsored numerous training sessions and community forums.
 The work of the organization is carried out through several task forces tackling issues related to education, immigration, health and wellness, and criminal justice.
 RIC also has a Youth Task Force as well as non-partisan voter outreach programs, Turn Up the Vote Racine.

-RIC organizes and supports formerly-incarcerated individuals through two group, Ex-incarcerated Persons Organizing and Restore Our Community, and has recently added the Burlington Coalition for Dismantling Racism as an affiliate organization.
+RIC organizes and supports formerly-incarcerated individuals through two groups — Ex-incarcerated Persons Organizing (EXPO) and Restore Our Community (ROC) and has recently added the Burlington Coalition for Dismantling Racism as an affiliate organization.

 For more information, contact Linda Boyle at 262-488-5245, lindaboyle1@gmail.com.